ausdigital/ausdigital.github.io/README.md

 ## How to participate

 All specifications are developed in the public domain.
 To make your voice heard, you can:
-* Raise a ticket on any of the relevant repositories
+* To comment on a specification, click on the relevant "Issues List" link against any [technical specification](#the-technical-framework-specifications) and then hit "new issue" when you land in github.
-* Participate in a special interest group.
+* To participate in a special interest group, click on the relevant "chat room" link in the [special interest group](#the-special-interest-groups) table.
+* If you just want to be kept informed, then click on relevant "Mailing list" link in the [special interest group](#the-special-interest-groups) table.

 A new technical specification can be launched at any time via the following process:

-1. [Raise a ticket](https://github.com/ausdigital/ausdigital.github.io/issues) with title “Proposed SPEC”.
+1. [Raise a ticket](https://github.com/ausdigital/ausdigital.github.io/issues) in the root ausdigital repository with title “Proposed SPEC”.
 Document a high level scope and purpose of the proposed spec in the issue.
 2. Prove evidence of participation interest by collecting "+1" in the form of comments on the issue from at least 6 other people from at least 3 different organisations.
 3. Nominate an Editor
 4. Indicate acceptance of the [COSS](http://rfc.unprotocols.org/spec:2/COSS/) governance model and the [http://semver.org/](SemVer) versioning model for specification development.